Unifex/docs.tokaido.io/pages/containers.md

 ### Unison
 The Unison container runs a local Unison server, an rsync-like utility that performs fast bi-directional sync.

-When you start Tokaido by running `tok init` or `tok up`, it synchronises your local repository with the remote environment.
+When you start Tokaido by running `tok up`, it synchronises your local repository with the remote environment.
 To catch further changes, you can run `tok sync` to perform a one-time sync, or run `tok watch` to keep Unison running and syncing any time changes are made.

 When Tokaido sets up your environment, it creates a Unison profile inside `~/.unison`.
 This file gives Unison all of the details it needs to find and sync your site.